tyagi-mansi11/Finance_Analytics/README.md

 • Excel - For visualization <br>

 ## Company Background and Problem Statement<br>
-AtliQ hardware is a company which has grown vastly in the recent years and is all over the globe.
-Company specializes in selling computer hardware and related products through three channels i.e Retailers, Direct and Distributors. <br>
+AtliQ Hardware is a company which has grown vastly in recent years and is all over the globe.
+The company specializes in selling computer hardware and related products through three channels i.e. Retailers, Direct and Distributors. <br>
 <br>
 Excel is a common and accessible way for individuals and businesses to analyze and visualize data.
-Despite of having wide range of tools and functions for performing basic to advanced data analysis tasks but on the same hand working with large Excel files can be slow and unresponsive, often crashing or freezing during use.
+Despite having a wide range of tools and functions for performing basic to advanced data analysis tasks, working with large Excel files can be slow and unresponsive, often crashing or freezing during use.
 The struggle with handling extensive datasets leads to performance issues and data corruption risks.  <br>
 <br>
-In this project, I utilized SQL to address the limitations of Excel to handle and analyze vast datasets.
-This enables the generation of required reports and extracts valuable insights, leading to enhanced company's operational efficiency.
+In this project, I utilized SQL to address the limitations of Excel in handling and analyzing vast datasets.
+This enables the generation of required reports and extracts valuable insights, leading to enhanced company operational efficiency.

 ## Project Structure <br>

 The project is organized as follows:

-• SQL Queries: Contains the SQL queries
+• _[SQL Queries](https://github.com/tyagi-mansi11/Finance_Analytics/blob/306688d1877235162696adc7ef841ef9370e73c4/SQL%20Queries.pdf)_: Contains the SQL queries   <br>
+• _[Finance Analytics](https://github.com/tyagi-mansi11/Finance_Analytics/blob/306688d1877235162696adc7ef841ef9370e73c4/Finance_Analytics.pdf)_: Contains ppt of the project

 The following reports are generated: